DerGuru/The-Resonant/Chapters/P2-06 - Malvek’s Agent.md

 “Good policy,” Arendt said.
 “Mine as well.”

-He placed a folded paper on the table—a printout of a municipal incident report.
+He placed a folded paper on the table - a printout of a municipal incident report.
 Three blanked rectangles, one time stamp.
 The paper smelled like a copier that had not forgiven its job.

 “Yesterday,” Arendt said.
 “Intersection near Mill‑4.
 Several witnesses described a… disturbance.
 Nothing dramatic.
 I even dare it to say, it has been clean.”
 His eyes held on *clean* like it was both: a compliment and a problem.
 “A compression shell, if you speak that language.”